 Due to normal variations in exposure and processing of color negative films, particular scenes may not print exactly at the same printer lights as the LAD Control Film.
 The LAD Control Film is intended as a set-up tool for electronic color analyzers and printers.
 It is NOT a reference that every scene must match.
 Normal film-to-film and scene-to-scene exposure variability is accommodated by the color timing (grading) process, on an electronic color analyzer set up with the LAD Control Film.
 Normally exposed and processed color negatives will typically print well within the range of an additive printer setup with the LAD Control Film, although SIGNIFICANT or UNEXPECTED departures from this center point balance may indicate an exposure/filtration problem with the cinematography or with the process control.
 Some specialized films and/or specialized negative processing techniques (push-processing, pull-processing, "skip-bleach" processing, etc.) may require more extreme adjustment from the LAD printing condition to attain desired results.

-More information about LAD and Digital LAD is available online at www.kodak.com/go/lad.
+More information is contained in KODAK Publication H-61, Laboratory Aim Density, available online at www.kodak.com/go/lad.